 Remember my Japanese landlady?
 Well, as simple as this recipe is, she was one difficult lady to please – too dry, too hard, too soft!
+Good job I love beef, because boy, did I have a whole lot when I was learning this!

 “Shigure” means a quick or intermittent shower.
 So this beef shigureni is so named because it’s a quick stew.
 Although I have heard it said that the name also describes the quick shower of flavours that hit you with the first mouthful, either way, it really is a dish you must try for yourself!